Bite Guards Durham, NC

 The quality of the material is also very important.
 Dr. Blaylock will only send your molds to the top dental labs offering top-quality mouth guards.

-Our office will also take into account the position of your jaw and will make adjustments accordingly.
-With an accurate and quality bite guard, you will have protection that is comfortable and will last a long time.
+Our office will also consider the position of your jaw and make adjustments accordingly.
+With an accurate and quality bite guard, you will have comfortable protection that will last a long time.

 Restorative Care for Teeth Grinding